 - Slurred speech

 California Lawyer Fighting For You

 Robert G. Schock is committed to obtaining rightful compensation for clients who are victims of negligence.
-He has recovered settlements and jury verdicts for clients who suffered personal injuries throughout California, including Oakland, Berkeley, Fremont, Hayward, Pleasanton and Concord.
+He has recovered settlements and jury verdicts for clients who suffered personal injuries throughout California, including Oakland, Berkeley, Fremont, Hayward, Pleasanton .
 For more information or to schedule a consultation with an experienced attorney in California, contact the Law Offices of Robert G. Schock online or call 510-922-0887.